benhoyt/benhoyt.github.com/writings-scandir.md

 There was a little frustrating moment late in the implementation when Victor Stinner reimplemented much of scandir using a different approach (as little C code as possible), without prior discussion.
 And I'm sure he wouldn't mind me relating this, as it's all [on the bug tracker](http://bugs.python.org/issue22524#msg235873) and was resolved well.
 Victor had been helpful and involved throughout, but I was a bit frustrated at this (and said as much), and he admitted being a bit overzealous and could see how much faster the pure C implementation was.

-From there it was just a matter of updating os.walk() to use scandir() instead of listdir(), and I was done.
+From there it was just a matter of updating os.walk() to use scandir() instead of listdir(), and I was done ([issue 23605](https://bugs.python.org/issue23605)).

 Well, not quite.
-At the last minute, Serhiy Storchaka [pointed out](https://bugs.python.org/issue23605#msg237779) that the os.walk() API allows the caller to modify the yielded "dirnames" lists in place, to prune or add to the tree it's walking.
-My scandir-based version of os.walk() had a bug when used in this way, and Serhiy wrote a test case to reproduce it.
-The problem was, fixing this fairly fringe scenario reintroduced os.stat() calls into the code, which defeated the purpose of using scandir() in the first place.
+At the last minute, Serhiy Storchaka [pointed out](https://bugs.python.org/issue23605#msg237779) that if a caller modifies the type of directory entries on disk while os.walk() is iterating, the new scandir-based os.walk() behaved differently (read: had a bug).
+The problem was, fixing this fairly fringe scenario reintroduced os.stat() calls into the code, which defeated the purpose of using scandir in the first place.

-Thankfully, Serhiy Storchaka and Victor Stinner came up with a fix that, although it was sometimmes slower than the incorrect version, was still a lot faster than os.walk() without scandir.
+Thankfully, Serhiy Storchaka and Victor Stinner came up with a fix that, although it was sometimes slower than the incorrect version, was still a lot faster than os.walk() without scandir.
 Phew ... for a bit I was thinking scandir wouldn't speed up os.walk() at all.

 The other piece was documentation and testing.
 Writing good documentation is hard: you want it to be concise but thorough, and ideally provide an example or two.
 I think we (Victor Stinner and I) got to a reasonably good place with the documentation for [os.scandir() and DirEntry](https://docs.python.org/3/library/os.html#os.scandir) after a couple of iterations.
 The slight verbosity of the DirEntry docs shows how the follow_symlinks parameter adds complexity, but I'm reasonably happy with how the docs turned out.
 Have a read and let me know if you have any feedback.